 In addition to conserving available water supplies, new sources of fresh water also will probably be needed.
 Additional water can be obtained by using watershed management techniques and capturing rainfall through rooftop cisterns, catchment systems, and storage ponds.
 Reusing waste water, importing water, and using desalination technologies are other options.

 The project was funded by the Casey Program Fund, the Arthur Day Program Fund, and the National Research Council Fund.
 The U.S. National Research Council, National Academies of Sciences and Engineering, and the Institute of Medicine are private, non-profit institutions that provide science, technology, and health policy advice under a congressional charter.
 A committee roster follows.

-Web site or at the mailing address in the letterhead; tel.
-(202) 334-3313 or 1-800-624-6242.
+or by calling 202-334-3313 or 1-800-624-6242.
 Reporters may obtain a pre-publication copy from the Office of News and Public Information at the letterhead address (contacts listed above).U.S.
 NATIONAL ACADEMY OF SCIENCESISRAEL ACADEMY OF SCIENCES AND HUMANITIESPALESTINE ACADEMY For SCIENCE AND TECHNOLOGYROYAL SCIENTIFIC SOCIETY, JORDAN

 Distinguished Professor Emeritus of Geography

 Institute of Behavioral Sciences